 Aroostook County’s only “Boutique Hotel” – the Inn of Acadia, housed in a former convent nursing home – is ultra-friendly, adorable, convenient (with good on-site restaurant, see above) and comfy.

 More contempo-spare than lavish, bedding is delightful, ceilings and windows soar, and bathroom showers, though a bit on the small side (at least in Room 4) are enlivened by glass mosaic tile work.

 There’s a tiny lobby, a smile at reception, and relief that you’ve made it here, to the “end of the country” in a way, to such a gracious place.

-In the morning, enjoy a hot breakfast in the Voyager Lounge.
-Opt for the delish crepe-like Fruit Ployes – made on a skillet right before your eyes.
+In the morning, enjoy a continental breakfast in the Voyager Lounge.
+If available, opt for the delish crepe-like Fruit Ployes – made on a skillet right before your eyes.
 A great way to start the day.
-Room rates from $107-$149 include a hot, made to order ployes breakfast.
+Room rates from $125-$165 include continental breakfast.